rzinkstok/docker-conquest/README.md

 # Conquest DICOM docker image

-This is a simple dockerized Conquest DICOM server.
-No web interface, just the basic dgate executable.
+This is a simple dockerized version of the Conquest DICOM server (see https://github.com/marcelvanherk/Conquest-DICOM-Server).
+This docker image contains just the basic dgate executable without the web interface.
 Configuration can be done by editing the `acrnema.map` and the `dicom.ini` files.
 After any edit of these files, a new docker image should be built: